LoganBlade/Jump-King-split-screen/replit.md

 - **1:** Save the best AI brain to a downloadable JSON file (AI mode)
 - **2:** Open the file picker to import a brain or checkpoint JSON file (or drag/drop/double-click canvas)
 - **P:** Toggle checkpoint progression mode (start new generations from last-unlocked level)
+ - **3:** Save a snapshot (brain + checkpoint) representing the current population state
+ - **L:** Toggle auto-snapshot-on-new-level behavior (when enabled, pressing a key is not needed; snapshot is downloaded automatically on new level)
 - **R:** Reset players when not in line-creation mode; when creating lines, clears current level lines being drawn
 - **N:** When creating lines, create a new level; otherwise, increment current player's level (debug)
 - **D:** Cancels current line placement while creating lines